-Many of the new features are geared toward the next generation of devices with foldable screens, but also include many new gesture control functions, and enhanced sharing menu, better control for app-based permissions, smart reply features for any messaging apps, and a system-wide “dark mode.”
+Many of the new features are geared toward the next generation of devices with foldable screens.
+But also include many new gesture control functions, an enhanced sharing menu, better control for app-based permissions, smart reply features for any messaging apps, and a system-wide “dark mode.”

 In the third quarter of 2020 Google expects to launch the next OS, Android 11.
 Some of the early features released in the February “preview” version include the ability to inactivate or deactivate “dark mode” depending on the time of day the device is being used.

 There are also new security features, some of which include only allowing apps to have access to particular parts of your device’s file system.

 There are surely others to come.
 There will likely be a couple more ‘beta’ rounds off this OS before its eventual release in the fall.